erikyao/erikyao.github.io/_posts/2025-04-01-config-mermaidjs-in-minimal-mistakes-theme.md

 # how to use `elk` layout algorithm

-Mermaid's default layout algorithm is `Dagre`, but the optional `elk` (Eclipse Layout Kernel) layout algorithm offers optimized arrangement, potentially reducing overlapping and improving readability.
-(Great if you want smaller graphs)
+_mermaid.js_' default layout algorithm is `Dagre`, but the optional `elk` (Eclipse Layout Kernel) layout algorithm offers optimized arrangement, potentially reducing overlapping and improving readability.
+(Great if you want smaller graphs.)

-Now according to [How to Select a Layout Algorithm:](https://mermaid.js.org/intro/syntax-reference.html#how-to-select-a-layout-algorithm), you can config using `elk` with YAML frontmatter right above your embedded mermaid code.
+Now according to [How to Select a Layout Algorithm](https://mermaid.js.org/intro/syntax-reference.html#how-to-select-a-layout-algorithm), you can config using `elk` (and some other styling) with YAML frontmatter right above your embedded mermaid code.
 E.g.

 ```md
 ---